-Why celebrate inept leaders? - Or the action fallacy trap
+Why celebrate inept leaders - or the action fallacy trap

 What is the action fallacy and how does it work?